Some things just need to exist.

 Sometimes they exist to demonstrate the truth of the phrase “Be careful what you wish for…”

 Sometimes there is a back story.
 Sometimes there isn’t.
 Sometimes the back story is too convoluted to explain.
+Sometimes the back story grows and grows.

 Faux copper sheeting on the walls of a teal storage case, backed by laser cut washing-line details.